Cambridge International Academy THE OUR KIDS REVIEW

 The high school students we met said they appreciated the learning advantages of the low student to teacher ratio, particularly the ability to seek clarification on difficult concepts.
 Two of the students came to Cambridge from other countries, living with local homestay families vetted by the school, specifically for this intimate learning environment and the 100% university placement rate.

 Customized university preparation is at the heart of the high school program.
-Arff creates a detailed, four-year map for every Grade 9 student that leads to their preferred university program.
+Teachers and counselors create a detailed, four-year map for every Grade 9 student that leads to their preferred university program.
 For students who may be unsure, the school offers a number of aptitude tests and one-on-one guidance on considering career objectives.
 “It’s not set in stone, because we know that students’ mindsets and aspirations may change over time, but it’s a long-term vision.”

 Cambridge develops students’ personalized pathways in close consultation with parents, teachers, and the students themselves.
 “The cooperation of our teachers is vital, because they all need to be aware of students’ long-term plans,” says Arff.
 “It also helps to establish a trusting working relationship between the students and teachers, turning the teachers into mentors that students turn to for advice on university.”